Jonathan Munson, Executive Director, RFTH

 And with such a nagging discrepancy between our private interior and our public exterior, we wonder how much longer we can hold on.
 We’re thinking of giving up, abandoning faith altogether.

-Author Philip Yancey expounds on the ebb n flow of our faith journey, “We may experience times of unusual closeness when prayers are answered in an obvious way, and God seems intimate and caring.
+Author Philip Yancey expounds on the ebb and flow of our faith journey, “We may experience times of unusual closeness when prayers are answered in an obvious way, and God seems intimate and caring.
 We may also experience dark times when God stays silent, nothing works according to formula, and all the Bible’s promises seem glaringly false.”

 But don’t take Mr. Yancey’s word for it.